TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 The folder `<ResourcePath>/games` contains a `.cfg` file for each supported game, and additional folders which can contain additional resources related to the game such as icons, palettes or entity definition files.

 It is not recommended to change these builtin game configurations, as they will be overwritten when an update is installed.
-To modify the existing game configrations or to add new configurations, you can place them in the folder `<UserDataPath>/games`, where the value of `<UserDataPath>` is again platform dependent.
+To modify the existing game configurations or to add new configurations, you can place them in the folder `<UserDataPath>/games`, where the value of `<UserDataPath>` is again platform dependent.

 Platform 		Location
 --------     	--------